90 Day reporting in Thailand – you must report every 90 days to immigration- failure to report may lead in some cases to a fine

 Certain Immigration offices are now accepting the TM 47 by mail, It must be mailed seven to fifteen days before

 reporting is due.
 When sending in your TM47 application there is no need to mail your original passport.
 If applying by post you need to send the following documents:

 - Copy of arrival/departure card the white slip in your passport called the TM indegenerique.be.
 6

 - Previous notice of staying over 90 days

 - Completely filled in and signed form TM.
 47

 - Envelope with ten baht stamp affixed and return address so that they can send back the bottom part of form TM.
 47. After receipt of the bottom part of the TM47 back to you this must be inserted inside your passport.
-It is always adisable to send your notice by EMS Registered mail.
-Likewise have the return envelope affixed with a EMS mail stamp then you can track the whereabouts of the application throughout the process.
-Please don’t forget to sign all pages of your documents your including with your application.
+It is always advisable to send your notice by EMS Registered mail.
+Likewise, have the return envelope affixed with an EMS mail stamp then you can track the whereabouts of the application throughout the process.
+Please don’t forget to sign all pages of the documents you’re including with your application.

 90 Day Report Online